 - Approach a heel position when leaving a building and not display fear from outside sounds

-It is important that your dog is properly trained to be a service dog so that he can pass all the requirements in order to remain manageable in public.
-If you are confident your Australian shepherd can accompany you and his handler while maintaining control, he should have no problem going through the next steps to become a service dog.
+If you are confident your Australian shepherd can accompany you and his handler while maintaining control, he should have no problem going through the next steps to becoming a service dog.

 Service Dog Certification and Registration